stanford-rc/docker-bookstack-certbot/README.md

 ### Container Image

-You should pull your container image from here, instead of from Bookstack
+You should pull your container image from here, instead of from Bookstack.

 ### Variables